graphitemaster/aau/site/content/index.md

 algorithm.

 ### Unsigned multiplication can overflow
+When multiplying unsigned variables it's a concern it'll overflow and produce a value far smaller than the correct value.
 This is a very common complaint for memory safety specifically because unsigned multiplication is most often seen when allocating arrays.
 It's tempting to write the following in C.
 ```c
 malloc(sizeof(Object) * n)
 ```
 If such an expression were to overflow then `malloc` will allocate and return a pointer for memory not actually sufficiently large for all `n` `Object`.
-Again, signed here does not save you, since overflow is undefined in C and C++.
-In practice this will silently avoid the memory safety issue by over-allocating around 4 GiB of memory had you used `int` since a negative casted to `size_t` becomes about that large.
+Again, signed here does not save you practice this will silently avoid the memory safety issue by over-allocating around 4 GiB of memory had you used `int` since a negative casted to `size_t` becomes about that large.
 Random resource exhaustion is not exactly a better situation to be in here.